-In this article, we will introduce five ideation techniques that will boost your team’s creative ideas and solutions.
+Five ideation techniques that will boost your team’s creative-idea generation

 Five Ideation Techniques

 Ideation is the important middle phase of the five-step design-thinking process.
 It bridges the gap between understanding, defining the problem and building prototypes for testing to gather deeper insight.